ctrl-alt-del/devenv/README.md

 Choose the appropriate RubyInstaller to download, either x86 or x64 based on your operation system.

-Install Ruby on whatever directory you like, for this example, I will pick my directory := /c/usr/bin/ruby
+Install Ruby on /c/usr/bin/ruby or whatever directory you chose

 the executable ruby.exe should then be under: